 Clubs and Societies

 The Department of Chemistry and Biochemistry sponsors the CSUN Chemistry and Biochemistry Club, which organizes numerous professional and community activities throughout the academic year.
+The department also has a student chapter of the American Society for Biochemistry and Molecular Biology (ASBMB) that has regular activities.

 Chair: Eric Kelson